WaleedMuslem/ADL2_Quiz/Documents/Requirement_Specification.md

 Goal:
 The goal of the DaQuiz project is to launch a fully functional and engaging quiz platform that provides users with an enjoyable and educational experience.
 The platform should attract and retain users by offering a variety of high-quality quizzes.

 Glossary:
+- HTML: Hypertext Markup Language is the standard markup language for creating web pages.
+It is used to structure content on the web, defining elements like headings, paragraphs, links, and more.
+User: An individual registered on the DaQuiz platform.
+- CSS: Cascading Style Sheets is a stylesheet language used to describe the presentation and styling of HTML elements.
+  It controls layout, colors, fonts, and more.

 Non-Functional Requirements: